alanzhao/cloudKitchenProject/README.md

     - Check if that regular shelf is full or not
     - If it is full, then we will just skip
     - If not full, we will delete the order from overflow shelf and insert it into the regular shelf.
-    - Of course, we need to update all attributes associated with the orde ruch as time to live, age, etc.
+    - Of course, we need to update all attributes associated with the order such as time to live, age, etc.